Alexandra Hospital ward reopens 14 days after staff tests positive for Covid-19

 "Deep thanks to our colleagues, care teams, patients, family members, visitors, former patients and big-hearted donors and strangers, whom we may have not met, for stepping forward to show your support to AH in the past 14 days," the hospital said.

-In response to queries from The Straits Times, a spokesman said many had stepped forward to show support for the hospital employees and patients after hearing what had happened in Ward 3.

-A former patient of the affected ward had bought pizza and chicken wings for the ward staff upon hearing the news.
+A spokesman said a former patient of the affected ward bought pizza and chicken wings for the ward staff upon hearing the news.

-Others took the opportunity to support hawkers while giving hospital front-liners a treat.

-Ms Kate Yeo, 19, visited Albert Centre Market and Food Centre and bought briyani, nasi padang and vegetarian food for AH staff, while Mr Eric Chua, the Parliamentary Secretary for Culture, Community and Youth and MP for Tanjong Pagar GRC's Queenstown ward, bought them muffins from ABC Food Centre.
+Mr Eric Chua, the Parliamentary Secretary for Culture, Community and Youth and MP for Tanjong Pagar GRC's Queenstown ward, also bought hospital staff muffins.

-Another group of women bought hundreds of bento sets for lunch and supper to support hospital employees, including those of Ward 3.
+Another group of women bought hundreds of bento sets for hospital staff's lunch and supper.

 "We cannot begin to express our deep thanks to all your encouragement and support through your thoughtful gestures and gifts which kept us going," the hospital said.